patrickberggold/PedSimAutomation/README.md

 ## Usage

-In this section, we have provided a step-by-step process describing how to use this script.

 Start by creating a new Revit file, and opening Dynamo (Manage -> Dynamo).
 Then navigate to the directory /DynamoScripts/ and open the file MainWithInferenceWithoutTraining.dyn.